magpie-ea/magpie-v3-docs/docs/00_getting_started/04_basics.md

 # Basics

 ## Concepts
-Experiments in _magpie follow a certain conceptual structure, as visualized in the following schema.
+Experiments in _magpie follow a certain conceptual structure, as visualized in the following schema, to facilitate good practice and aid in the design experiments.

 <img src="../../images/getting_started/experiments_schema.png" alt="Experiments schema" />

-A _magpie experiment consists of data used to build the experiment, usually termed "independent variables" in psychological literature.
+A _magpie experiment firstly consists of the data used to build the experiment, usually termed "independent variables" in psychological literature.
+This could be textual/visual/auditory stimuli that will be presented to the participants or possible choices that the participant can make.

-Each experiment defines a series of screens that participants will go through sequentially.
+Every experiment is then composed of a series of screens that participants will go through sequentially, similar to a slide show.
+Such a screen could display instructions on how to participate, or present an actual trial task to the participant.
+Usually you will realize one trial per screen.

+A screen may consist of one or more slides that simplify dynamic presentation of the task.
+Slides are displayed sequentially, giving experimenters the opportunity to display fixation points, or enforce pauses between stimulus and response.

+Any time during a screen, you can directly save a data row which will be sent to the _magpie server when the experiment is completed.
-Trial screens will optionally obtain a set of measurements that will be stored for submission to the server, which can be anything from a text that the participant entered, a choice between different items, to the response time taken to accomplish the task.
+To make collecting measurements across slides easier, you can also gradually accumulate data in a `measurements` object (think text that the participant entered, a choice between different items, or the response time taken to accomplish the task).
+Once the trial is completed you can simply save all measurements in one go.

-A screen also allows validating the measured observations, e.g. to make sure entered text has a certain character length.
+Screens also allows validating the measured observations, e.g. to make sure entered text has a certain character length.

-To allow for more dynamic tasks, Screens may consist of multiple slides, which are displayed sequentially, giving experimentors the opportunity to display fixation points, or enforce pauses between stimulus and response.
+To ease the realization of experiments, there are many pre-built screens ready for usage allowing the quick assembly of simple experiments.

 ## _magpie facilities
+A _magpie experiment is basically an HTML file with an extended collection of HTML elements available.

 ### Experiment
 The root component will always be `App.vue` in your project `src` directory.
 The top-most component in your `App.vue`